TIBCOSoftware/snappydata/docs/reference/misc/supported_datatypes.md

 <a id="byte"></a>
 ## BYTE

 The data type representing `Byte` values.
-It's an 8-bit signed integer (equivalent to Java's `byte` primitive type).
+It is an 8-bit signed integer (equivalent to Java's `byte` primitive type).

 |                                      |                                              |
 |--------------------------------------|----------------------------------------------|